Brunei Joins 9 Other Countries In Adopting Death Penalty For Homosexuality

 - Somalia: Similar to Nigeria, some states have adopted sharia law — and by extension, a death penalty for gay sex.

-- Sudan: Those are convicted three times for sodomy can be put to death.
+- Sudan: Those convicted three times for sodomy can be put to death.

 - Yemen: For the last 25 years, married men who engage in gay sex can be stoned to death.